arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 an error document in this case.

 @RESTRETURNCODE{403}
-is returned if the specified write concern for the collection cannot be fulfilled, the error code in this case is 1429.
-This can happen if less than the number of specified replicas for a shard are currently in sync with the leader.
-For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are not in sync.
+with the error code `1429` is returned if the specified write concern for the collection cannot be fulfilled.
+This can happen if less than the number of specified replicas for a shard are currently in-sync with the leader.
+For example, if the write concern is `2` and the replication factor is `3`, then the write concern is not fulfilled if two replicas are not in-sync.

-Note that this return code is configurable, 403 is returned, if the configuration option `--cluster.failed-write-concern-error-code` is set to 403 (which is currently the default for backwards compatibility reasons, since this is the legacy behavior).
-The other possibility is 503 (see below).
+Note that the HTTP status code is configurable via the `--cluster.failed-write-concern-error-code` startup option.
+It defaults to `403` but can be changed to `503` to signal client applications that it is a temporary error.

 @RESTRETURNCODE{404}
 is returned if the collection specified by `collection` is unknown.
 The response body contains an error document in this case.

 @RESTRETURNCODE{503}
-is returned, if the system is temporarily not available.
+is returned if the system is temporarily not available.
 This can be a system overload or temporary failure.
 In this case it makes sense to retry the request later.

-In particular, 503 can be returned if the specified write concern for the collection cannot be fulfilled, in this case the error code is 1429.
-This can happen if less than the number of specified replicas for a shard are currently in sync with the leader.
-For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are not in sync.
+If the error code is `1429`, then the write concern for the collection cannot be fulfilled.
+This can happen if less than the number of specified replicas for a shard are currently in-sync with the leader.
+For example, if the write concern is `2` and the replication factor is `3`, then the write concern is not fulfilled if two replicas are not in-sync.

-Note that this return code is configurable, 503 is returned, if the configuration option `--cluster.failed-write-concern-error-code` is set to 503 (which is currently not the default for backwards compatibility reasons).
-The other possibility is 403 (see above).
+Note that the HTTP status code is configurable via the `--cluster.failed-write-concern-error-code` startup option.
+It defaults to `403` but can be changed to `503` to signal client applications that it is a temporary error.

 @EXAMPLES